 The Finished Product

 I love it!
-I probably ended up spending as much as I would on a high-end weather station, but this one shows me data I actually care about.
+I probably ended up spending as much as I would on a decent weather station, but this one shows me data I actually care about.

 The big hand shows current temperature while the skinny one shows the highest temperature seen today.
 Most of the time they’re overlapping but as the temperature cools down, it shows you how hot it got today.
 It resets every morning at 9:00am so you still have a little time to see yesterday’s high at breakfast.